AL333Z/fp-lib-design/fp-lib-design.md

 ---

-# We came a long way
+# We came a long way...

 - We used a bunch of **data types** (`IO`, `Resource`, `Queue`)
 - We used a bunch of **common operators** (`map`, `flatMap`, `traverse`)